torchnyu/blog/_posts/2020-05-14-do-you-like-it.md

 If you're reading this article and thinking "oh no, I don't like programming that much", stop.
 Breathe.
 Let the impostor syndrome fade.
 Then reanalyze your situation.
-As I've said before, you don't have to like programming 100% of the time.
+You don't have to like programming 100% of the time.
 When you're starting out, programming is a completely new world to you.
 It should be confusing and challenging.
 Sometimes it takes a little time for the small bits and bytes of joy to spark into liking or loving programming.

 And it could just be that you haven't learned programming in the right time in your life.
 I tried to learn programming several times before